Phoenix1112/DnsR/README.md

 # DnsR

-NOTE: this program has not been tested on windows operating system.

 The dnsr program is a program used to resolve subdomains.
 You can resolve subdomains without the need for any resolvers.txt To use this program, python3 software language must be installed on your computer.